ucscGenomeBrowser/kent/src/product/installer/README.md

 Run the script as root, like this:

-    sudo -i
-    bash browserSetup.sh install
+    sudo bash browserSetup.sh install

 The `install` command downloads and configures Apache, MySQL and Ghostscript, copies the Genome Browser CGIs, and configures the mirror to load data remotely from UCSC.
 The `install` command must be run before any other command is used.

-# How does this work?
+# How does the GBiC script work?

 The GBiC script downloads the Genome Browser CGIs and sets up the central MySQL database.
 All potentially destructive steps require confirmation by the user (unless the -b =